-Section 30N of the SD Act provides that the CCP must cause certain records in connection with surveillance devices to be kept in the records of Victoria Police.
+Section 30N of the SD Act provides that the CCP must cause certain records in connection with surveillance devices to be kept by Victoria Police.
 A summary of the level of compliance achieved by Victoria Police with s.
 30N is set out in Tables 2(a) and 2(b), below.
 The data in Table 2(a) are obtained during warrant file inspections.
-The data presented in Table 2(b) relating to use, communication and giving in evidence of Pl are drawn from the 83 Pl registers inspected and cross-checked with any relevant information contained in the corresponding warrant files.
+The data presented in Table 2(b) relating to use, communication and giving in evidence of Pl27 are drawn from the 55 Pl registers inspected and cross-checked with any relevant information contained in the corresponding warrant files.